How to download and install Firefox on Windows

 - Visit this Firefox download page in any browser, such as Microsoft Internet Explorer or Microsoft Edge.

-- Click on the this download link for the latest English (U.S.) Firefox version.
+- Alternatively, use this download link for the latest English (U.S.) Firefox version.

 - If you use Microsoft Internet Explorer or Microsoft Edge, a notification bar will appear at the bottom of the page with the options to run the installer or save the file to your computer.
 Click to start the process.